St. Stephen Harding Church in Apátistvánfalva: Building

-In 2005 Jožef Smej, the bishop of Maribor, and a few Hungarian and Slovenian priests blessed a memorial tablet in the church listing the names of Apátistvánfalvian priests and chaplains.

-Building

-The church's walls are 2 m thick, and it can hold 2,000 people.
-The baroque murals were created by an unknown painter.
+The Baroque murals were created by an unknown painter.
 The High Altar shows the Legend of St. Stephen Harding.
 The Trinity is depicted above the mural.

 There is an organ in the choir.
-The organ was made in 1894 and restored in 2007.
+It was made in 1894 and restored in 2007.
 Before the restoration, a small organ was used.
 The steeple has two bells.

-Near the church are a school, cemetery, parish office, war memorial, and the statue of the Virgin Mary.
+Near the church are a school, cemetery, a parish office, a war memorial, and the statue of the Virgin Mary.